SMelanko/AvantizeGuide/coding-style/cmake/README.md

 Here are some rules we are sticking to.

-1. All variable in uppercase format, for example:
+1. All variable in uppercase format plus underscore, for example:

    ``` cmake
    set(HEADERS ...)